spalberg/rescala-lang.github.io/README.md

 Where do I start?
 Is there a code example?
 Same for the concurrency stuff.

+- At some point we had a REScala tutorial.
+I think it should have its own page on the website.

+- What about the LIVE stuff?

 - Add a page with third party users?